Magnusbm76/milleranalysis/PROJECT_HUB.md

 # Project Hub: Labyrinth of Interpretation

-This is the central hub for the Dr. John F. Miller website project.
+This is the central hub for the Mr. John F. Miller website project.

 ## Project Overview

-The Labyrinth of Interpretation website showcases the work of Dr. John F. Miller, a distinguished psychoanalyst and semiotician.
+The Labyrinth of Interpretation website showcases the work of Mr. John F. Miller, a distinguished psychoanalyst and semiotician.
 The site features an atmospheric design with video backgrounds, interactive elements, and comprehensive information about his published works and philosophical approach.

 ## Core Website Structure - COMPLETED ✅